amundsno/advent-of-go-24/README.md

 ## Daily notes

+### Day 16
+The first part use Dijkstra (BFS with min priority queue) to explore paths from S to E that minimize the score.
+The second part use recursive DFS on the paths explored by Dijkstra to return tiles on a path which minimize the score.

+Happy with my final solution, although it took some time to arrive at.
+I spent a lot of time making things more complex than they had to be, trying to optimize too soon.

+*Other solutions*
+- [This Python solution](https://www.reddit.com/r/adventofcode/comments/1hfboft/comment/m2bcfmq) solves both parts in the same loop by storing the entire path traversed so far for each step in Dijkstra.
+The paths that reach the end are added to a set, such that only unique tiles remain.
+I consider it elegant in terms of being easy to reason about, but perhaps not so memory efficient.
+- [This Rust solution](https://www.reddit.com/r/adventofcode/comments/1hfboft/comment/m2bk6i4) uses the same ideas as mine.
+However, it uses a bucket queue instead of a min priority queue (heap) to optimize further.
+Could be interesting to read more about this.

 ### Day 15
 I feel like all the practise with recursive solutions are paying off!
 Very happy with my intuition and solution for today.
 Visualizing the recursion as a tree really helps in designing the algorithm.